harmlessprince/taocomerce-docs/src/introduction.md

 # Introduction

 ## 📌 What is This API?
-Welcome to the **TaoCommerce API**, a powerful and scalable API built to provide businesses and developers with the tools they need to create, manage, and scale their e-commerce applications.
+Welcome to the **ShopSync API**, a powerful and scalable API built to provide businesses and developers with the tools they need to create, manage, and scale their e-commerce applications.
 Whether you are a startup, an enterprise, or an independent developer, this API gives you everything you need to build a fully functional online store.

 ## 🎯 Who Should Use This API?
 - **Developers**: Looking for a well-documented and structured API to integrate into their frontend applications.